gardener/landscaper/docs/deployer/helm.md

           matchLabels:
             app: myApp
             component: backendService
-        # requirements specifies what condition must hold true for the given objects to pass the health check
+        # requirements specifies what condition must hold true for the given objects to pass the readiness check
         # multiple requirements can be given and they all need to successfully evaluate
         requirements:
         # jsonPath denotes the path of the field of the selected object to be checked and compared